 The Caribbean side of Costa Rica begins to dry a little in March.
 Daytime temperatures go back up to the lower 90s.
 Rains still occur, though much less frequently and usually limited to showers in the late afternoon or evening.

-The Central Valley and Arenal has great weather at this time of the year.
-The temperature will be in the upper 70s.
+The Central Valley and Arenal have great weather at this time of the year.
+The temperature will be in the upper 70s to low 80s.
 There will be a little rain, but usually only overnight.

-With Easter and Spring Break falling in March this is one of the most popular months to visit Costa Rica.
+With the cold weather in many U.S. northern states and Canada, as well as Spring Break, falling in March this is one of the most popular months to visit Costa Rica.
 March is still in full high season and hotels book months in advance.
 Advance reservations are not only recommended, but mandatory for desirable hotels.
 Most accommodations of reasonable quality are reserved solid 4-6 months in advance at this time of the year.

 Holidays and Festivals

 March 14 - the 2nd Sunday in March in San Antonio de Escazu- a parade of handmade and hand-painted ox-carts, traditional costumes, dancing, and food.

 March 19 - Dia de San Jose- a holiday recognized by Catholics in special masses to honor the patron saint of San Jose- St Joseph.